kyto64/ContriBuddy/SECURITY.md

 At this time, we do not offer a bug bounty program, but we will acknowledge security researchers who responsibly disclose vulnerabilities.

-Thank you for helping keep ContribHub secure!
+Thank you for helping keep ContriBuddy secure!